 There are various good spots in Hakone and Odawara area.
-This page introduce you the Hakone Circle Route, which you can enjoy the highlights in Hakone along with a variety of transportations in one day.
+This page introduce the Hakone Circle Route, which you can enjoy the highlights in Hakone along with a variety of transportations in one day.

 Hakone Circle Route